menomi/simple_shell/README.md

-Menomi wesagn sew nech, andegna chebchabo yasfelegatal beqa round of applause !!!!!
+Menomi is vital for life and vital for this project beqa she needs a round of applause !!!!!